ssh-mitm/ssh-mitm/doc/spoofing.rst

 ----------------------

-SSH clients keep track of trusted servers by verifying a fingerprint with the user, storing identity and public key material in the ``known_hosts`` file when connecting for the first time.
+SSH clients keep track of trusted servers by verifying a fingerprint with the user, storing identity and public key material in the ``known_hosts`` file (or any other decentralized local database) when connecting for the first time.

 .. note::